pic pic

 1

 Note that mutations with view aliases also allow slice to be included on the right-hand side of =.
-Below, we provide again the correct implementation, along with the two incorrect ones.
+Below, we provide again the correct implementation, along with two incorrect ones.

 x = [1, 2, 3]